-Proposals are invited for leading edge workshops to be sponsored by the Psychonomic Society (PS) in 2018.
-Financial support of up to $50,000 US will be available.
-The initial deadline is April 30, 2017 for a workshop to be held in 2018.
+Proposals are invited for a Leading Edge Workshop to be sponsored by the Psychonomic Society (PS) in 2018.
+Financial support available.
+The initial deadline is May 1, 2017 for a workshop to be held in 2018.

-The deadline for outline proposals (max 500 words) is April 30, 2017.
+The deadline for outline proposals (max 500 words) was May 1, 2017.
 Selected applicants will then be invited to submit full proposals on or before September 8, 2017.
-A final funding decision will be made by the Governing Board during their meeting at Vancouver, British Columbia, Canada on November 8, 2017.
+A final funding decision will be made by the Governing Board during their meeting in Vancouver, British Columbia, Canada on November 8, 2017.

-The general strategic goals for this new initiative are to:
+The general strategic goals for this initiative are to:

 - Advance scientific knowledge and understanding of major, broad and contemporary topics within the remit of the Psychonomic Society and its journals

 - Bring special symposia to PS members at a meeting of the Society and generate special sections/issues of PS journals based on the outcome of each workshop

 - Facilitate involvement of early career researchers in PS activities

 - Facilitate greater involvement in PS activities of PS members who are based outside of North America

 - Facilitate interaction between PS members and scientists with cognate interests who are not members of the Society

 - Facilitate scientific advancement of topics that might be of interest to policy makers and the general public as well as to PS scientists